AccessibleAI/cnvrg-capsule/readme.md

 * The 2, and 3 is are responsible for executing actual backups
 * The 4 is an HTTP Rest API

-1. Discover PG backups: this infinite loop, list all the existing `CnvrgApp` each X seconds in the cluster, checking if PG backup has been enabled, and if yes, creating a  backup request (the `backupIndex.json`) file to destination S3 bucket
+1. Discover PG backups: this infinite loop, list all the existing `CnvrgApp` each X seconds in the cluster, checking if PG backup has been enabled, and if yes, creating a  backup request (the `statefile.json`) file to destination S3 bucket
-2. Discover bucket configuration for backups: this infinite loop, list all the existing `CnvrgApp` objects, extract the destination bucket connection details and send them to `BucketsToWatchChan channel
+2. Discover bucket configuration for backups: this infinite loop, list all the existing `CnvrgApp` objects, extract the destination bucket connection details and send them to `BucketsToWatchChan` channel
 3. Scan bucket for backup requests: this infinite loop, receive a S3 bucket object over the channel, and execute bucket scan for incomplete backup request, and then initiate actual backup process.

 ### Usage